Vbeo147/How-to-do/README.md

         const newRoot = createRoot(root);
         newRoot.render(ReactElement);

+        console.log(root);
-        console.log(root); // it wil return that rendered HTMLElement
+        // it wil return that rendered HTMLElement.
+        // it cannot get childNodes. i dont know why this.
+        // it can insert.

   </li>
   </ul>